vBenTec/SkySailCars/README.md

 The entire project is written in [TypeScript](https://www.typescriptlang.org/).

 ## ⚠️ Important
-Nitro handles the API calls and the data fetching to avoid cors issues on the client.
+Nitro handles the API calls and the data fetching.
 The API is not CORS enabled and therefore the client cannot access the API directly.

 ### ✅ Client to Server with API